jfrog/setup-jfrog-cli/README.md

 1. Make sure JFrog CLI version **1.29.0** or above is installed on your local machine by running ```jfrog -v```.
 2. Configure the details of the Artifactory server by running ```jfrog rt c```.
 3. Export the details of the Artifactory server you configured, using the server ID you chose.
 Do this by running ```jfrog rt c export <SERVER ID>```.
-4. Copy the generated token to the clipboard and save it as a secret on Github.
+4. Copy the generated token to the clipboard and save it as a secret on GitHub.

 ### Using the Secret in the Workflow
 To use the saved Artifactory server configuration in the workflow, all you need to do it to expose the secret to the workflow.